brianshumate/ansible-meatspace-chat-v2/README.md

 ## Configuration

-At a minimum, modify the variables defined in the following files as
+At a minimum, modify variables defined in the following files:
-necessary:

-* `defaults/main.yml`
 * `vars/main.yml`

 Copy `hosts.example` to `hosts` and edit it to update the values for your